SamruddhiKangude/Samruddhi_Kangude_Assignment/Question2/README.md

-# Question 2: Find the Largest Number in an Array
+# Question 2:  Write a program to find the largest number in an array.

 This project is a **C# Console Application** that identifies the maximum value within a predefined set of integers.
 It demonstrates fundamental array traversal and comparison logic.